C# Read PDF File: Easy Tutorial

 Summary

 This is an example solution.
-No matter how many pages, images or the text format in your pdf files, Ironpdf will extract all the text and images for you to use for any purpose.
+No matter how many pages, images, or texts are in your PDF files, IronPDF will extract all the texts and images for you to use for any purpose.
 You simply need to get the license for the library and begin using it.

 This completes the tutorial.
 I hope you have understood everything, and if you have any queries, feel free to post them in the comments section.